aerben/aerben.github.io-sources/source/_posts/docker-maven-2.md

 aws ec2 terminate-instances  --instance-ids i-0408fef6a295da99e
 ```

-replace the instance id with the one of your own instance.
+Replace the instance id with the one of your own instance.

 ## Conclusion